blinkk/amagaki-plugin-kintaro/README.md

 import functions from '@google-cloud/functions-framework';

 functions.http('syncKintaroRepoStatus', WebhookSimulator.getCloudFunction({
+  // `branchName` to use when submitting the Cloud Build.
   branchName: '<string>',
+  // GCP project that owns the Cloud Build trigger and Datastore instance.
+This should usually be omitted.
   gcpProject: '<string | undefined>',
+  // Kintaro "project" ID.
+Same as a Kintaro "workspace".
+Should be left as `undefined` to trigger only published content.
   kintaroProjectId: '<string | undefined>',
+  // Kintaro "repo" ID.
+Same as a Kintaro "site".
   kintaroRepoId: '<string>',
+  // UUID of the Cloud Build trigger.
   buildTriggerId: '<string>',
 }));
 ```